ko1/rubyhackchallenge/bib.md

   * MRI Internal complete guide for Ruby 1.8 era.
   * Part 1, 2 (GC, Parser) are valuable yet.
 * [Ruby Under a Microscope](http://patshaughnessy.net/ruby-under-a-microscope) by Pat Shaughnessy
-  * MRI Internal brief guild for Ruby 2.0.
+  * MRI Internal brief guide for Ruby 2.0.
   * Not completed but it is useful to understand internals for not experts.
 * [The Ruby Bibliography](http://rubybib.org/)